-The first step is to design your light stand.
+The first step is to design your adjustable grow light stand.
 You can get many ideas on the Internet and let your imagination run riot to make it aesthetically pleasing and match your surroundings.

 You should think beforehand what plants you want to grow under grow lights so that you can take measurements and make the stand long and wide enough.

 To make your own light stand, you can make use of an old shelf and dismantle it to get the material you need or buy new wooden planks.